Cyb3RGER/CyberEmpire/Rando_Balancing.md

 ones, it's hard to say how to balance those.
 There are some low level effect monsters that require special means to summon them.

-Fusion monsters require some kind of Fusion spell card, there is the very known "Polymerisation" (probably missspellt), but also various others, which I don't know too well.
+Fusion monsters require some kind of Fusion spell card, there is the very well-known "Polymerisation" (probably missspellt), but also various others, which I don't know too well.
 Fusions are often made of 2 monsters, but at times can have 3.
 Fusion monsters go in the extra-deck.